sphireinc/Core/README.md

-# Sphire Eroc
+# Sphire Core
-Eroc is a framework which allows for fast API prototyping.
+Core is a framework which allows for fast API prototyping.
 Based off of Fiber.

 ## Setup

-The (pun fully intended) *core* of Sphire Eroc is the `Config` struct.
+The (pun fully intended) *core* of Sphire Core is the `Config` struct.
 This is the entrypoint of the framework, and must be instantiated as follows:

     var App core.Config = core.New()